ThomasArts/aetmodel/ThreatModel.md

 ### (1) Spoofing: Spoof user actions

 ##### 1. Obtain private keys
-	(1.1) At generation time.
+	(1.1.1) At generation time.
-		(1.1.1) Use of Cryptographically Weak Pseudo-Random Number Generator (PRNG) (1.1.2) Flawed implementation of key generation code (1.2) At rest / in storage.
+		(1.1.1.1) Use of Cryptographically Weak Pseudo-Random Number Generator (PRNG) (1.1.1.2) Flawed implementation of key generation code (1.1.2) At rest / in storage.
-		(1.2.1) Local storage.
+		(1.1.2.1) Local storage.
-		(1.2.2) Third-party storage (e.g. on-line wallets).
+		(1.1.2.2) Third-party storage (e.g. on-line wallets).
-		(1.2.3) Exploit cross-site scripting vulnerabilities browser-based wallets.
+		(1.1.2.3) Exploit cross-site scripting vulnerabilities browser-based wallets.
-		(1.2.4) By neighbours on shared infrastructure.
+		(1.1.2.4) By neighbours on shared infrastructure.
-		(1.2.5) By operator of virtualized infrastructure.
+		(1.1.2.5) By operator of virtualized infrastructure.
-		(1.2.6) By malicious apps on mobile devices.
+		(1.1.2.6) By malicious apps on mobile devices.
-	(1.3) Node run time.
+	(1.1.3) Node run time.
-	(1.4) At logging time.
+	(1.1.4) At logging time.
-	(1.5) In error messages.
+	(1.1.5) In error messages.
+		(1.1.5.1) Errors caused by arbitrary corruption of files on file system.
+		[1.1.5.2] Errors caused by invalid program state

  * **Past attacks**